marekweb/rehype-insert/readme.md

 ```

 By running `rehype-insert` as a plugin with the following options, we can insert
-text or elements into the HTML fragment.
+text and elements into the HTML fragment.

 ```js
 const h = require("hastscript");